Central American Seaway

 The Central American Seaway (also known as the Panamanic Seaway, Inter-American Seaway and Proto-Caribbean Seaway) was a prehistoric body of water that once connected the Pacific Ocean to the Atlantic Ocean, separating North America from South America.
-It formed during the Jurassic (200–154 Ma) during the initial breakup of the supercontinent Pangaea into Laurasia and Gondwana, forming a mediterranean sea between the Panthalassia and Tethys Ocean, and finally closed when the Isthmus of Panama was formed by volcanic activity in the late Pliocene (2.76–2.54 Ma).
+It formed during the Jurassic (200–154 Ma) during the initial breakup of the supercontinent Pangaea into Laurasia and Gondwana, forming a mediterranean sea between Panthalassa and the Tethys Ocean, and finally closed when the Isthmus of Panama was formed by volcanic activity in the late Pliocene (2.76–2.54 Ma).
 The modern-day remnants of the seaway are the Gulf of Mexico, Caribbean Sea and the Central Atlantic region around the Sargasso Sea.

 The Great American Interchange, a faunal exchange that occurred after formation of the Isthmus of Panama bridged North and South America.
 Examples of migrant species in both Americas are shown.

 The closure of the Central American Seaway had tremendous effects on oceanic circulation and the biogeography of the adjacent seas, isolating many species and triggering speciation and diversification of tropical and sub-tropical marine fauna.
-The inflow of nutrient-rich water of deep Pacific origin into the Caribbean was blocked and so local species had to adapt to an environment of lower productivity.
+The inflow of nutrient-rich water of deep Pacific origin into the Caribbean was blocked, and so local species had to adapt to an environment of lower productivity.
 It had an even larger impact on terrestrial life.
 The seaway had isolated South America for much of the Cenozoic, which allowed the evolution of a wholly unique diverse mammalian fauna there.
 When it closed, a faunal exchange with North America ensued and led to the extinction of many of the native South American forms.

 Evidence

 The evidence for when the Central American landmass emerged and the closing of the Central American Seaway can be divided into three categories.
 The first is the direct geologic observation of crustal thickening and submarine deposits in Central America.
 The second is the Great American Interchange of vertebrates between North and South America which required a continuous land bridge across the two areas for the organisms to travel along with a climate that was very different from the climate today.
 Lastly is the development of differences in marine assemblages and their isotopic signatures in the Caribbean from those in the Pacific.
-The Central American Seaway was closed by the elevation of the Central American Isthmus which is proposed to have occurred three and a half to five million years ago.
-The closing of the Central American Seaway is also supported by the evolution of taxa on different sides of the Central American Isthmus along with the different histories of the oceans on either side of the isthmus.
+The Central American Seaway was closed by the elevating of the Isthmus of Panama which is proposed to have occurred 3.5 Ma.
+The closing of the Central American Seaway is also supported by the evolution of taxa on different sides of the isthmus along with the different histories of the oceans on either side of the isthmus.
+The first closure and the final closure remain a matter for debate.

-Details

-The first closure and the final closure remain a matter for debate: